 What does your employee representation look like today?

 Our people are the foundation of who we are as a company.
-Attracting, hiring and retaining diverse talent enable us to be more innovative and better serve our employees, customers and communities.
-Each year, we issue a corporate social responsibility report that outlines our progress in many areas, including diversity, inclusion and belonging.
-See a breakout of our representation from our 2019 report.
+Attracting, hiring and retaining diverse talent enables us to be more innovative and better serve our employees, customers and communities.
+Each year, we issue an impact report that outlines our progress in many areas, including diversity, inclusion and belonging and corporate social responsibility.
+See a breakout of our representation from our 2021 impact report.

 How much diversity do you have on your board of directors?

 Our commitment to diversity at all levels of our company extends to our board of directors.
-We have 11 people on our board, five of them are women and three are people of color.
+We have 11 people on our board; four of them are women and three are people of color.
 Learn more about our board of directors.

 What are you doing to attract and hire diverse talent?

 We've set clear, measurable goals for ourselves: By the end of 2025, we will increase representation of Black and Latinx populations in people-leadership roles by at least 50%.
 Through our internship and other early-in-career programs, we will create opportunity for underrepresented populations with an aim of 50% representation.